flor14/PWCfilegenerator/README.md

             wind = c(501.6, 368.0, 488.3, 404.5),
             solrad = c(240.3, 244.3, 303.0, 288.5))

-# Function to convert and save the weather file as a .dvf
+# Function to convert and save the weather file as a .dvf.
+It will generate a short weather file of 1 day.
+You can change the period in relation to your dataset.

 PWCfilegenerator::PWC_fg(data = data, # Name of your dataset
                           date = "date", # Column name for dates format = "%d/%m/%y", # Date format